 - Carotid artery plaque detection, quantification, and grayscale analysis

 - Brachial artery reactivity testing and grayscale analysis

 - Assessment of cardiac structure, function, and coronary blood flow (by echocardiography)

 - Exercise stress testing (echocardiography, electrocardiography, metabolic)

 - 12-lead electrocardiography

 - Ambulatory blood pressure monitoring

-The UW AIRP performs, acquires, and stores all ultrasound data in digital (DICOM) formats without videotape.
+The UW AIRP performs, acquires, and stores all ultrasound data in digital (DICOM) formats.
 Local studies are performed using high-end ultrasound systems with high-resolution ultrasound transducers.
 We can read outside images that have been stored in almost any digital format.
 Although we are an all-digital lab, the UW AIRP also can digitize studies originally stored on super-VHS videotape.
 We have a site network with collaborating centers available for use in the development of clinical trials.

 Appropriate quality assurance parameters are built into every protocol and include phantom scanning, determination of test-retest reproducibility, and determination of intra- and inter-observer variability.
 We are one of the few core labs in the world that have subjected its measurements to external validation by an outside core lab.
-The UW AIRP data for these accuracy and reproducibility parameters can be provided upon request and are detailed in our publications.